awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-serverlogs.md

 + The upstream time
 + The `X-Forwarded-For` HTTP header

 For nginx proxies, times are printed in floating\-point seconds, with three decimal places\.
-For Apache, whole milliseconds are used\.
+For Apache, whole microseconds are used\.

 **Note**
 If you see a warning similar to the following in a log file, where `DATE-TIME` is a date and time, and you are using a custom proxy, such as in a multi\-container Docker environment, you must use an \.ebextension to configure your environment so that `healthd` can read your log files: